 , totaling 14char

 are displayed, which correspond to the segment visible in the payloads sent by the device.
-Meanwhile, the prefixes are stored separately in Divako and are later appended for display purposes.

 The Wm-Bus standard has also updated its serial logic to a 14char